thefrontside/microstates/README.md

 Regardless of the kind of application you're building, your application is made of code that roughly represents data, converts user input into data and presents data to the user.
 This traditionally has been described as MVC pattern where M, model, is data that is persisted or accumulated through user actions or input.
 V, view, is how that data is presented to the user, often we describe with components and C, controller, which represents the constraints that exist on the user's actions.

-Talking about MVC is a little passe in some communities and understandbly so because traditional MVC did not bring a lot of comfort to early adopters in web frameworks.
+Talking about MVC is a little passe in some communities and understandbly so because traditional MVC did not bring a lot of comfort to early adopters of web frameworks.
 Of the early adopters, only a few MVCish frameworks are left, but regardless of the popularity of the term, the architectural pattern is still a big part of our applications.

 What we're seeing now is the discovery of what MVC looks like in modern web applications.
 One thing that most of us can agree on is that our views are now called components.
 Over the last 5 years, we saw a lot of competition in the view layer to make the most performant and ergonomic view building developer experience.

 ### Functional Models

 The view boom was in big part ignited by the introduction of React.
 With React, came the introduction and mass adoption of functional programming ideas in the JavaScript ecosystem.
-Functional programming brought a lot of simplicity to the view layer.
+Functional thinking brought a lot of simplicity to the view layer.
 It is conceptually simple - a component is a function that takes props and returns DOM.
 This simplicity helped developers learn React and has been adopted to a varied degree by most frameworks.
 The API that each frameworks exposes to their view is somewhat different but the general idea is the same.

 Microstates brings the same kind of simplicity to the model layer.
 A Microstate is a functional model in a way that a component is a functional view.
-Component takes params and returns DOM, a Microstate takes value and returns state.
+Component takes props and returns DOM, a Microstate takes value and returns state.
 DOM is a tree of element instances, state is a tree of model instances.
+A DOM tree is created by passing data to a root component.
+A state tree is created from a root type and value.
 A component is an abstraction that we use to manipulate the DOM tree.
 A microstate is an abstraction that we use to manipulate the state tree.

 When you want to change what the user sees, you could imperatively manipulate the DOM elements with jQuery, but React taught us to change DOM declaratively by changing the data that the DOM reflects.
 In the same way, when you want to change the state, you must change the value and allow the state to be reflected.

-A DOM tree is created by passing data to a root component.
-A state tree is created from a root type and value.

 ## What is a Microstate?